From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 IDEAL PillarFor Older GenerationsFor Younger GenerationsFor Everyone

-The design principle: Make the safe path the easy path for every generation.
-If the safe process is too hard for any age group, they'll shortcut — and shortcuts create disputes, fraud, and broken trust.
-The IDEAL Framework makes safety the default, not the exception.
+Design principle: Make the safe path the easiest path for every generation.
+If safety is complicated for any group, they will default to shortcuts — and shortcuts create the very disputes and fraud that IDEAL was built to eliminate.
 Read the full evidence index →

 References

-• [1] Government of Canada — "Canada: A History of Refuge" (immigration timeline, settlement history).
+• [1] Government of Canada — “Canada: A History of Refuge” (immigration and settlement history).
 Source →

-• [2] Canadian Council for Refugees — "Best Settlement Practices" (history of community-based settlement services).
+• [2] Canadian Council for Refugees — “Best Settlement Practices” (role of community organizations in housing newcomers).
 Source →

-• [3] BC Government — Residential Tenancies (legislation and forms).
+• [3] Government of British Columbia — Residential Tenancies (legislation and standard forms).
 Source →

 Jimmy Ng — Research Founder of the IDEAL Framework